-- Speakers will be given three minutes to address the Board.
-The public should be aware that the Board is unable, by law, to take action on items raised during the Patron Comment period.
+- Speakers will be given up to three minutes to address the Board.
+The public should be aware that the Board is unable, by law, to take action on items not on the agenda.

 - In those situations where large groups of people desire to address the Board on the same subject, the President may request that those groups select only one or two speakers from the group to address the Board on behalf of the group and shall be allocated up to six minutes to speak.

 - Patrons may submit a comment electronically to be read during the Patron Comment period.
 Comments will be heard from those attending in-person prior to those received electronically.
 Electronic comments should be submitted to email@example.com by 3:00 p.m. the day of the meeting.